 But the most important thing of all is to buy a classic that you love.
 Yes they can be great investments but if you buy one that you truly love, even if it doesn’t end up making you any money, you won’t care.

-Paul Cowland were talking to Niall Julian
+Paul Cowland was talking to Niall Julian